-Buckingham and Whitney (2007) indicate that the hydrologic history of the Wash is dominated by three periods.
-Small additions of wastewater prior to 1975 resulted in an extensive marsh development with just a small amount of erosion.
-Between 1975 and 1989 hydrology changed as wastewater and storm runoff increased with the expansion of the city of Las Vegas.
-Down cutting, and channelization of the Wash lowered the water table adjacent to the Wash and drained much of what was once floodplain (Reclamation, 1982) resulting in decreased wetlands.
-Intensified erosion occurred between 1989 and 1999 as wastewater discharges continued to increase.
-By 1999, the Wash essentially flowed in a confined channel to Lake Mead.
-Urban development resulted in impervious surface area increases from 8,900 ha in 1960 to 75,600 ha by 1999, intensifying flash flood effects (Stave, 2001).
-The volume of sediment lost from the Wash is believed to be the largest ever documented for an urban expansion $(6.588,000 \text{ m}^3 \text{ of material eroded, ca.})$ 1975 to 1999; Buckingham and Whitney, 2007).
+8,900 ha in 1960 to 75,600 ha by 1999, intensifying flash flood effects (Stave, 2001).
+The volume of sediment lost from the Wash is believed to be the largest ever documented for an urban expansion (6,588,000 m3 of material eroded, ca. 1975-1999; Buckingham & Whitney, 2007).
 In response, the Las Vegas Wash Coordination Committee in 1999 completed the first of 22 grade control structures proposed to stabilize the channel at headcut locations in the Wash.
 By January 2008, 12 structures were in place, with construction started on several others.
-Three of these erosion control structures are located at sampling stations LW 6.05, LW5.5, LW3.85 (Figure 2).
-Erosion control structures placed along the Wash are permanent, low height dams designed to endure and help disipate energy from large storm events.
-These structures are engineered and capable of withstanding large flows.
+Three of these erosion control structures are located at sampling stations LW6.05, LW5.5, and LW3.85 (Fig. 2).
+Erosion control structures placed along the Wash are permanent, low height dams or weirs designed and engineered to endure and help dissipate energy from large storm events.
 Building materials range from confined rock riprap to roller-compacted concrete secured to drilled concrete piles.
-It appears that sediment from erosion has been successfully reduced as evidenced by delisting in 2004 of the lower portion of the Wash from the state list for impairment to aquatic life caused by total suspended solids (USEPA, 2006).
+Along with these constructed weirs, stabilization of the channel bed has utilized bank protection and revegetation.
+Revegetation with native plant species included structural dominants Fremont cottonwood (Populus fremontii) and willow (Salix spp.).
+In many cases revegetated sites were at erosion control sites where the terrain surface had been lowered.
+The effect was to create a hydrologically functioning floodplain which provided the opportunity for occasional flooding of a portion of the terrestrial environment.
+It appears that sediment from erosion has been successfully reduced as evidenced by delisting in 2004 of the lower portion of the Wash from the state list for impairment to aquatic life caused by total suspended solids (USEP-A, 2006).
 Flood events, however, still impact portions of the Wash, resulting in some erosion over the course of a year.